 I hope this helps anyone experiencing similar issues.
 Please leave your comments if you have any further questions!

 Fastvue Reporter produces clean, simple, web usage reports using data from your firewall that you can confidently send to department managers and HR team.
+In particular it can help support IT and network security teams with managing bandwith, reducing IT workload and troubleshooting with ease thanks to live alerts, dashboards and scheduled alerts.
 Automate reports and get the job of reporting on web usage off your desk and into the hands of people that need it.
 Download the 30 day free trial today!

 Download our FREE 30-day trial, or schedule a demo and we'll show you how it works.

 How To Install Fastvue Reporter on your SonicWALL Analyzer or GMS Server

 What everyone should know about HTTPS, SSL, TLS and Certificates